Zoning Updates

 April 23 Planning Commission second public hearing

-Zoning Updates is currently at this stageThis is the second of three Planning Commission public hearings.
+Zoning Updates has finished this stageThis is the second of three Planning Commission public hearings.
 It will include both the Comprehensive Plan Update and serve as the first public hearing on the Zoning Updates to receive public testimony and make recommendations to City Council.

 -